-Please attend the upcoming PUBLIC MEETING for the Energized Public Spaces: Functional Master Plan on Tuesday, February 28, 2017 at 7:00-9:00 p.m.
-We look forward to getting your feedback and ideas for this plan to build stronger, healthier and happier communities in the County’s areas of highest population.
+Parks staff held a Public Meeting for the Energized Public Spaces: Functional Master Plan on Tuesday, February 28, 2017.
+The public was invited to give feedback and ideas for this plan to build stronger, healthier and happier communities in the County’s areas of highest population using an Interactive Map.

 We strive to achieve the “right parks in the right places” in a growing county that has little undeveloped land left.
 Ensuring that we have green, open space in the more populated areas is critical to serving Montgomery County.
 With limited resources, we focus on delivering services according to areas of highest need per population, as recommended in our strategic plans such as the Vision 2030 and 2012 PROS Plan and based on data on park use and trends.

 As land has become more expensive and difficult to acquire, we have learned to be more efficient by renovating and repurpose individual features of existing parks to meet current needs.
 Finding and purchasing new parks in the areas of highest population density can be challenging, making funding sources critical.
 We are pursuing a variety of funding mechanisms including partnerships with private, non-profit, and governmental entities where increased parkland will create a win-win solution for all involved.